 But I tried.

-By the time I arrived at my guesthouse on Hong Kong Island from the airport, it was dinner time and I was severely jetlagged.
-After eating dinner (delicious fried chicken and rice) and exploring my neighborhood, I collapsed into bed around 9 p.m. and fell asleep within minutes.
+By the time I arrived at my guesthouse on Hong Kong Island from the airport, it was dinnertime and I was severely jetlagged.
+After eating dinner (delicious fried chicken and rice) and exploring my neighborhood, I collapsed into bed around 9pm and fell asleep within minutes.
 So much for Friday night!

 A few people recommended Ocean Park, so that’s where I went.
 It’s a theme park that features giant panda bears, rides, and an aquarium.
-I’d never seen a giant panda before and I was pretty excited to see one, though I wasn’t so excited when it decided to do a #2 right in front of me.
+I’d never seen a giant panda before and was pretty excited to see one, though I wasn’t so excited when it decided to do a #2 right in front of me.
 That was more than I wanted to see.
-I spent the day photographing pandas, enjoying a few roller coasters and water rides, and marveling at how you can still find huge tour groups with a flag holding tour guide at an amusement park.
-I mean is it that difficult to find your way through a tiny amusement park?
+I spent the day photographing pandas, enjoying a few roller coasters and water rides, and marveling at how you can still find huge tour groups with a flag-holding tour guide at an amusement park.
+I mean, is it that difficult to find your way through a tiny amusement park?
 PLUS, the guides had microphones so they could talk about….what?
 Going on the rides?
-Sometimes, I just don’t get those tour groups.
+Sometimes I just don’t get those tour groups.

 The park is an excellent way to cool off as it’s very well shaded, though I was super sad the public pool was closed until March.
-I mean, come on city officials, it’s still damn hot in November!
+I mean, come on city officials, it’s still pretty damn hot in November!

 I did the Ngong Ping 360 on my last day.
 This is a cable car that takes you through Lantau Island and up to see the famous giant Buddha.
-My whole weekend in Hong Kong was beautiful, warm, and sunny but the day I decide to do the cable car ride for sweeping views of the city, it rained.
+My whole weekend in Hong Kong was beautiful, warm, and sunny, but the day I decided to do the cable car ride for sweeping views of the city, it rained.
 It got cloudy.
 It got cold.
 I could barely see a few feet in front of me.
-But because I have an incredible fear of heights, it might have been a good thing.
+But because I have an incredible fear of heights, that might have been a good thing.
 I spent most of the ride cursing at my friend for taking me on this thing while trying not to look down.
 I was miserable.
 Sure, the scenery was impressive when the clouds broke on the way back, but it’s not an experience I want to relive.

 And the Buddha statue?
 It’s pretty awesome.
 It was gigantic and ornate.
 I was very impressed by it.

-After spending only a few seconds in Hong Kong, I realized three days was not nearly enough time to explore the city.
+After only a few seconds in Hong Kong, I realized three days was not nearly enough time to explore the city.
 I need more time.
 A lot more time.
 I didn’t make it to Macau.
 Inclement weather prevented me from heading to the peak for a view of the city at night.
 I missed the fireworks.
 I didn’t get to some of the outer islands or small villages.
 I just missed so much.